dalemusser/virtualenv_jupyter/README.md

 Source: <https://towardsdatascience.com/create-virtual-environment-using-virtualenv-and-add-it-to-jupyter-notebook-6e1bf4e03415>

-If *virtualenv* is not installed, do so using: pip install virtualenv
+If *virtualenv* is not installed, install it.

+>pip install virtualenv

 1. Create a virtual environment using virtualenv.
 The following uses a virtualenv named "virt1jupyter".